No products in the cart.

 - Drill 2 small holes in the cork lids (optional)

-If you’re using cork lids like I did, soak them in water for a couple of hours to soften them.
+If you’re using cork lids as I did, soak them in water for a couple of hours to soften them.
 Using a drill and 5/28th drill bit, make 2-3 small holes in the cork for optimal shaking delight without the worry of finding unexpected enormous baking soda piles.

 - Use Mod Podge and glitter to add sparkle to your jars